whook2/whook2.github.io/README.md

 - Game Developement

 ## Skills
-- Experience in C, C++, Python, and ARM assembly.
+- Experience in C, C++, Python, and ARM assembly
-- Efficient in Microsoft Office products.
+- Efficient in Microsoft Office products
 - Pursuing a concentration in Cyber Security, beginning Fall 2024

 ## Programs